lwachowiak/HRI-Error-Detection-STAI/README.md

 ## Usage
 To get the test predictions, use time_series_classifiers.py and specify the model you want to get predictions from.

-Moreover the files can be used for:
+Moreover, the files can be used for:
-- time_series_classifiers.py: Optuna search for models and save the best one; use models for inference
+- time_series_classifiers.py: run Optuna search for models and save the best one; use models for inference
 - data_loader.py: preprocessing & loading of datasets
-- get_metrics.py: official comeptition metrics script
+- get_metrics.py: official competition metrics script

 ## Dependencies
-We used Python 3.11.9 All the python packages we used can be installed from the requirements.txt.
+We used Python 3.11.9.
+All the Python packages we used can be installed from the requirements.txt.
 The easiest way is to create a virtual environment like this:
 ```
 python3.11.9 -m venv venv_hri_err